ELEMYO/MYOblue-GUI/README.md

 ## 1 Introduction

-MYOblue_GUI - free, cross-platform, open source Python based GUI for real-time visualization, analysis, and processing of EMG/ECG signals.
+MYOblue_GUI - is powerful and easy to use, free, open-source, cross-platform Python-based graphical interface for EMG analysis using MYOblue sensors.
+MYOblue GUI provides real-time visualization, analysis, recording and processing of EMG and ECG signals.

 Supported operating systems: **Windows**, **Linux**, **macOS**.